 HVAC Training Shop is reader-supported.
-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 If you’re looking to increase the humidity in your home during the dry months, then a humidifier is the perfect device for doing so.

 How evaporative and ultrasonic humidifiers work

 Evaporative humidifiers work by using a fan to move air through the unit.
 As the air moves through the evaporative humidifier, the air flows through a wicking filter that is saturated with water.

-One or more ceramic discs are suspended inside of a tank of water.
+One or more ceramic discs are suspended inside a tank of water.
 The ceramic discs vibrate at ultra-high frequencies that cause the water to form mist particles that become suspended in the air.

 Evaporative versus ultrasonic humidifier health and safety

 Evaporative humidifiers do not have many safety disadvantages, since they have no heating element and they include a filter to filter out minerals from your water.

 In order to maintain the safety benefits of using an evaporative humidifier, you’ll want to ensure that you clean or change the filter regularly.

-Since ultrasonic humidifiers don’t have filters, the dissolved minerals that are present in most tap water will go into the air that you breathe when using an ultrasonic humidifier.
+Since ultrasonic humidifiers don’t have filters, the dissolved minerals that are present in tap water will go into the air that you breathe.
 This is what causes the “humidifier dust” that sometimes accumulates around your home when using an ultrasonic humidifier.

-For this reason, it is very important to only use distilled water in an ultrasonic humidifier.
+It is very important to only use distilled water in an ultrasonic humidifier.
 Distilled water has been treated to remove dissolved minerals.

-Humidifier mold and bacteria concerns
+Evaporative versus ultrasonic humidifier mold and bacteria concerns